mlf-core/mlf-core/docs/github_support.rst

 Modern development tries to merge new features and bug fixes as soon as possible into the ``development`` branch, since big, diverging branches are more likely to lead to merge conflicts.
 This practice is known as `continuous integration <https://en.wikipedia.org/wiki/Continuous_integration>`_ (CI).
 Continuous integration is usually complemented with automated tests and continuous delivery (CD).
-All of mlf-core's templates feature `Github Actions <https://github.com/features/actions>`_ as main CI/CD service.
+All of mlf-core's templates feature `Github Actions <https://github.com/features/actions>`_ as primary CI/CD service.
 Please read the `Github Actions Overview <https://github.com/features/actions>`_ for more information.
 On specific conditions (usually push events), the Github Actions workflows are triggered and executed.
 The developers should ensure that all workflows always pass before merging, since they ensure that the package still builds and all tests are executed successfully.